AANTS - Everything You Ever Wanted To Know About the NetWatch Tool

 NetWatch's notion of the current MAC address in use on a given port, is updated in two ways:

-2) Whenever the MAC address is learnt, the switch is configured to send it to our service (as an SNMP trap).
+2. Whenever the MAC address is learned, the switch is configured to send it to our service (as an SNMP trap).

-If IP or MAC addresses show in the NetWatch report, then we reliably know they have been on the network at least at the dates shown when you click "with dates", but it does not necessarily mean that they haven't been on the network if they weren't learned.
+If IP or MAC addresses show in the NetWatch report, then we reliably know they have been on the network at least at the dates shown, but it does not necessarily mean that they haven't been on the network if they weren't learned.

 If this is the case, you can find the MAC address on the gateway router then use NetWatch to search by MAC address to find the switchport(s) on which that MAC has been seen, if it has been seen on DoIT-managed switches.